M.A.T. in Elementary Education

 Because of the wide variety of MAT programs offered through the Feinstein School of Education and Human Development, applicants need to request the application portfolio in person.
 Please contact Mrs. Dottie Grady at 401-456-8822 or firstname.lastname@example.org to schedule an appointment.
 Mrs. Grady will review the application process with you and direct you to the appropriate faculty member for more information.
 Apply Now!

-This Application is for the regular MAT ELED Program.
+This Application is for both the regular MAT ELED program and the Fast-Track Cohort program option.

 This program is a sequentially designed set of academic and professional experiences.
 It is also intended, as much as possible, to be a cohort program where candidates move through the program in a group.
 Accordingly, it is important for candidates to have all application documents completed and ready for review in order that study may begin or continue (if first three courses have been taken) in the following semester.
 The official due dates for applications follow: